How to Optimize Your Tesla Powerwall During a Power Outage

 The Tesla Powerwall app monitors severe storms in your area and alerts you 24/7 to prepare for potential outages.
 The app tracks whether your solar panels optimize enough sunlight to pull into the Powerwall and keep your home powered during a long outage.
 It also alerts you when your stored energy has 10% of power remaining and enters standby mode.

-What “whole home backup” means
+What “whole home backup” mean for a Tesla Powerwall?

 With whole home backup, all your 120 and 240 voltage appliances are connected to the Powerwall through one circuit.
 The user must manually shut off the 240 voltage appliances in the event of an outage to conserve power.